Aetherinox/proteus-apt-repo/docs/docs/home.md

 </p>

 The <a href="https://github.com/Aetherinox/proteus-apt-repo">Proteus Apt Repo</a> is a repository similar to others that store packages which can be downloaded using commands such as `apt install` or `apt-get install`.
-It supports Ubuntu as far back as Focal, as well as CentOS, Debian, and ZorinOS.
+It supports all flavours of Ubuntu as far back as Focal, as well as ZorinOS.

 Along with popular packages; the Proteus Apt Repo also scans some of the most popular Github repos for linux releases and makes them available to install using the **APT Package Manager** (`apt-get install`); instead of having to manually download the associated `.deb` and installing it yourself.
 Packages are updated daily, and updates can be pushed to your system by simply running `apt-get update`.